NSO for Parents & Family Members

 Academic advisers help students navigate these requirements, but being familiar with the structure of a Penn State degree will help families support their students to use university resources and opportunities.
 Students are asked to complete several assignments prior to NSO.
 Families are also encouraged to view two of these:

 - The structure of a Penn State Degree introduces new students to the overarching goals of higher education at Penn State.
+Please note: This module is best viewed in a browser that is not Google Chrome.
+Additionally, please ensure that you have the latest version of Adobe Flash Player installed.

 - Transferring credit to Penn State helps students who took college courses or AP or IB exams determine how these credits may become part of their Penn State records.
 Students will need this information when working with advisers during NSO.